Texas Tree Climbing Championship

 This years competition:

-Mandatory gear inspection will be held on Thursday evening, May 16th, from 5:00‐9:00 PM at Holiday Inn Express and Suites Georgetown, 431 North Interstate 35.
+Mandatory gear inspection will be held on Thursday evening, September 30, in the Waco Convention Center from 5:00‐9:00 PM.

-All other workshop, preliminary and final events will be held at San Gabriel Park, on Thursday, Friday and Saturday respectively.
-You are to arrive for the event walk through at San Gabriel Park on May 17th, 2018 at 7:30 a.m. sharp.
+All other workshop, preliminary and final events will be held at the Redwood Shelter in Cameron Park, on Friday and Saturday respectively.
+You are to arrive for the event walk through at the Redwood Shelter on Friday, October 1, 2021 at 7:30 a.m. sharp.
 If you are experiencing difficulty arriving to roll call on time, please call Markus Smith 512‐467‐8733.
 If you are not present for roll call, you will be disqualified and your entry fee forfeited.
 If you are not present with your rotation group when your name is called at any individual event, you will be disqualified from that event.
-All preliminary events are to conclude by the end of the day on Friday, May 17th weather permitting.
-The master’s challenge will be held on Saturday, May 18th and will also host a recreational climb, the Stocksaw Competition and the Texas Tree Fair.
+All preliminary events are to conclude by the end of the day on Friday, October 1st, weather permitting.
+The Master’s Challenge will be held on Saturday, October 2nd.
 These events will be open to the public, so please feel free to bring family and friends!
 Be sure to sign the insurance acknowledgement form and the release form.
 You may not compete in the Texas Chapter Competition unless we have the insurance acknowledgement and the release form signed by you.
 You will be asked to sign these documents upon registration on the day of preliminaries, or you may also bring them with you already signed.
-You will also find a blank gear inspection form, a completed example gear inspection form (including a brief understanding of the gear inspection process), as well as an electronic copy of the 2019 Rule Book.
-In order to streamline the gear inspection process, we ask that you please fill out this form before you arrive for the gear check on May 16th.
+You will also find a blank gear inspection form, a completed example gear inspection form (including a brief understanding of the gear inspection process), as well as an electronic copy of the most recent Rule Book.
+In order to streamline the gear inspection process, we ask that you please fill out this form before you arrive for the gear check on September 30.
 If you have questions, help will be on site to assist

 Our Premier Sponsors